Freedom of religion in Uzbekistan: Abuses of religious freedom

 There were several cases during the reporting period in which authorities deported members of religious minority groups from the country, presumably based upon their religious affiliation.
 Forum 18 reported that in mid-June 2007, a Tajik Pentecostal who had lived in the country for more than ten years was deported to Tajikistan.
 The Pentecostal was arrested after meeting in a church member's house in Tashkent in late May and held in jail for 22 days before being deported.
 On August 11, 2006, Interior Ministry officers in Tashkent deported Ivan Bychkov, a member of the Bethany Baptist Church, to Russia, reportedly without explanation.
 Bychkov, a Russian citizen, had been resident in Tashkent for many years.
 On September 5, 2006, Tashkent authorities deported Viktoria Khrypunova, the Russian-citizen wife of Pastor Sergei Khrypunov of the Bethany Baptist Church.
 As in Bychkov's case, authorities reportedly gave no explanation for Khrypunova's deportation.

 On April 25, 2008, the Samarkand Criminal Court sentenced Olim Turayev, a Jehovah's Witness, to four years in a labor colony for teaching his religious beliefs to others and for organizing illegal religious activity, acts that according to Articles 229-2 and 216 of the Uzbekistan Criminal Code are punishable crimes.

 Forced religious conversion

 There were no reports of forced religious conversion, including of minor U.S. citizens who had been abducted or illegally removed from the United States, or of the refusal to allow such citizens to be returned to the United States.

+However, in July 2026 Savariya Basanth, a Hindu Indian medical student was murdered by Sadarul Anam, a fellow student at Bukhara State Medical Institute, Uzbekistan.
+The victim's family has alleged that she told them that she was being forced to convert to another religion.